Blog submission guidelines

 - Thought pieces that provide an original angle on a social issue that the author has a background in, or substantial knowledge of.

 - A proposed solution to a social challenge.

 We may choose to edit the blog for the purposes of clarity, but these will be agreed with you ahead of publishing.
+We are open-minded about the subject matter, so long as it is relevant to the RSA's aims, though we ask that you aim for 700-900 words in length.
 We will also add an introductory paragraph that summarises the article and introduces you as a guest blogger, so please include a short paragraph about yourself when you submit.